JamesHMcKay/jamesmckay-personal-a7bb4/index.md

       - title: Software development
         subtitle: Products that do exactly what you need
         content: >-
           I develop products that solve data problems.
-From efficient back-end services to customer centric visualisations and dashboards, these applications are mad
+From efficient back-end services to customer centric visualisations and dashboards.
+Software is at the core of what I do, and is
         actions:
           - label: See Past Work
             url: /faq